-James Capers’s StudioArt has been a passion of mine since I was four years old, and prophecy has been a passion since I was five years old.
+James Aaron’s StudioArt has been a passion of mine since I was four years old, and prophecy has been a passion since I was five years old.
 In my early years, I wasn’t sure how to bring the two together.
-Now, I have a better understanding of how to do that.
+Now, I have a better understanding of how I can do that.

 My dad was a landscape artist with pastel chalks, my uncle John (Dad’s older brother) was a graphite artist, and their dad, my paternal grandfather, was a muralist who painted his murals in public buildings.